 A Worldly Woman Is Smiling When She Touches The Ground Of Her Destination

-A worldly woman smiles when her feet touch the ground of her destination because she learned the skill of organizing for a trip.
-She was efficient in her preparation.
+A worldly woman smiles when her feet touch the ground of her destination because she learned the skill of organizing for a trip and was efficient in her preparation.
 She knew how to coordinate and arrange her life at home so when her jet took off, she could lean back in her seat, take a deep breath, sigh and smile to herself.
 She was ready to embark on her journey, feeling as free as a breeze.
 Her mind and heart were open to take in new adventures and experiences.
-She opened her journal as the plane veered off toward its destination.
-She began to write…
+She opened her journal as the plane veered off toward its destination, and she began to write…

 What is your favorite part of planning a trip?
 Share in the comments!

 I would love to travel with YOU!
 Are you interested?
 Sign up HERE to learn more!